thank-you-github/thank-you-github/README.md

 a myriad ways, and if anyone wanted to contribute they had to figure out every project's rules.

-Then, a handful of guys took the challenge to build an awesome platform and as a consequence of their hard work, their platform _earned_ its hegemony.
+Then, a handful of people took the challenge to build an awesome platform and as a consequence of their hard work, their platform _earned_ its hegemony.

 Nowadays doing Open Source is infinitely easier thanks to you, GitHub.
 You've